-How do you know what the right instrument is for you or the person you a buying for?
+How do you know which instrument is right for you or the person you are buying for?

 How to buy a musical instrument

 Buying a new instrument for the first time can be a daunting experience.
-Regardless of what you are buying you may be finding it difficult to know where to start.
-You might be thinking that lots of instruments that all look the same but there are some many makes, models and prices, that choosing one might seem impossible!
+Regardless of what you are buying, it can be difficult knowing where to start.
+You might be thinking that some instruments all look the same but there are so many makes, models and prices that choosing one can seem impossible!

-Ultimately the instrument should last the person playing it a long time, (if not a lifetime!) so its worth giving your purchase some thought.
-The most important thing is to buy something that is right for the needs of the player and is of a good enough quality that it is something that they want to play and get better on.
+Ultimately, the instrument should last the player a long time, (if not a lifetime!) so it’s worth giving good consideration to your purchase.
+The most important thing is to buy something that is right for the needs of the player and is of good enough quality that it’s something they’ll want to play and improve on.

 - How old are they?
 Will they need a full size instrument or a smaller junior version?